-Sustainability - Tips for Going Green for Life
+Sustainability and Tips for Going Green for Life

 Not only do we need to continually develop new resources of renewable energy, but also to increase the actions of waste reduction.
-This, to me, is also all around good stewardship.
-We were not put on earth in order to waste it.
-However, some folks seem to think that they can waste whatever they please and more will be handed to them - from where? - The storeroom in the sky sort of thing.
+This seems to be all-around good stewardship of our environment and the resources available to us.
+Surely, we were not put on Earth in order to waste it.

 Some of these are the same folks that told their children that money does not grow on trees.

 Some of these deluded souls are now finding that they must work two full-time jobs well into their 70s, because they have a spending addiction and cannot pay their taxes.
 And some of their houses are full of plastics of all sorts that will exist forever.

 All this aside, good stewardship and refraining from waste are the alternatives to a throw away society and giving in to spending addictions, in my opinion.

 There is one particular TV program that is a good advocate for greener living, because it provides an overly-obvious example of high consumption gone awry.

 One good way in which to live a greener, less wasteful life, is not to follow the advice and directions of a local late-night cooking show that uses a full box of large plastic zipper bags daily and throws them into the trash, each still half filled with freshly made food.If this show were a child, its allowance might be reduced or suspended until the parent taught him or her good stewardship and the value of money and energy.